jers0/objection-encrypt/README.md

+> Original by [Dialogtrail](https://github.com/Dialogtrail/objection-encrypt.git), this is just a hotfix.

 # Automatic Field-specific encryption for Objection.js

 This plugin automatically adds encryption to selected fields of your Objection models.
 The encryption is based on Node.js built-in Crypto.